-The classes are flexible and tailored to suit everyone’s individual needs, whether you have a mild, moderate or severe lung disease.
-They include exercises such as walking, upper and lower body strength exercises, balance and stretching.
-There are also seated options for every exercise making it suitable for people who may be more breathless or require supplemental oxygen and walking frames.
+The classes are flexible and tailored to suit your individual needs, whether you have a mild, moderate, or severe lung disease.
+Classes include exercises such as walking, upper and lower body strength exercises, balance and stretching.
+There are also seated options for every exercise making it suitable for people who may be more breathless, require supplemental oxygen or use a walking aid.

 Am I eligible?